thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 Learn about new features for *Back up and restore* and *VolSync* components.

+- You can back up and restore the management capability of hosted clusters that are managed by Red Hat Advanced Cluster Management.
+  Follow steps to ensure a successful recovery of both the Red Hat Advanced Cluster Management hub cluster and the management capability of hosted clusters.
+For more information, see Backup and restore for hosted control planes and hosted clusters and Restoring hosted control plane management configuration.

 To learn about VolSync, which enables asynchronous replication of persistent volumes within a cluster, see VolSync persistent volume